MellyASD/routifyMD25/README.md

 # routifyMD25
-A web app to compate al modes of transport in one place
+A web app to compare all modes of transport in one place